February 16, 2018

 Tip: Quitting cold turkey is tough.
 Talk to your doctor about therapies that can help make it easier.

 Know your body.
 You can’t control risk factors like your age, gender, family history and ethnicity.
 But being aware of those risks can help you watch for early symptoms — and get treatment when you need it.

 Tip: Talk to your doctor to see if you’re at risk for heart disease.

 Manulife is proud to be the new title sponsor for the Heart & Stroke Ride for Heart.

 Manulife Investment Management Announces Cash Distributions for Manulife Exchange Traded Funds

-Manulife Investment Management today announced the March 2021 cash distributions for Manulife Exchange Traded Funds (ETFs) that distribute monthly and quarterly.
+Manulife Investment Management announces October 2021 cash distributions for Manulife Exchange Traded Funds (ETFs) that distribute monthly.